JAHqu2zyPA/mywebsite/_posts/2022-07-01-this-is-a-test-post.md

 ---
 layout: post
 title:  "This is a test post."
-author: Austin Kocher
+author: Austin
 tags: [immigration, law]
 categories: [Research Findings]
-featured: true # Set false if you do not want it in featured section
+featured: false # Set false if you do not want it in featured section
 toc: False # Set False if you dont want to set table of content
-published: false
 ---

 # Heading 1